b-it-bots/mas_industrial_robotics/README.md

 ## Test the arm and gripper
-     roslaunch mir_bringup dashboard.launch (NOT YET WORKING WITH CATKIN AND GROOVY)
+     roslaunch mir_bringup dashboard.launch (NOT YET WORKING WITH CATKIN AND HYDRO)

 ## Test the base
      roslaunch mir_teleop teleop_keyboard.launch